vogler/free-games-claimer/README.md

 <!-- Alternative: https://anti-captcha.com -->

 Added [main.stealth.js](https://github.com/vogler/epicgames-claimer/commit/64d0ba8ce71baec3947d1b64acd567befcb39340#diff-f70d3bd29df4a343f11062a97063953173491ce30fe34f69a0fc52517adbf342) which uses the stealth plugin without `playwright-extra` wrapper but up-to-date `playwright` (from [comment](https://github.com/berstend/puppeteer-extra/issues/454#issuecomment-917437212)).
 The listed evasions are enough to not show an hcaptcha.
-Script claimed game successfully in headful mode.
+Script claimed game successfully in non-headless mode.

 Removed `main.captcha.js`.
 Using Playwright Test (`main.spec.ts`) instead of Library (`main.stealth.js`) has the advantage of free CLI like `--debug` and `--timeout`.